We value your privacy

 Protocol details▸

 The full verification pipeline is open for inspection.
-After any completed raffle, you can independently reconstruct the result:
+After any completed sweepstakes, you can independently reconstruct the result:

-1. Read the on-chain Commitment struct to get the manifest hash, ticket count, and winner count
+1. Read the on-chain Commitment struct to get the manifest hash, entry count, and winner count

 2. Convert the manifest hash to an IPFS CID and fetch the manifest JSON

-3. Download ticket chunks from IPFS and verify the Merkle root matches
+3. Download entry chunks from IPFS and verify the Merkle root matches

 4. Read the RandomWordsFulfilled event to get the VRF random numbers